medic/cht-core/README.md

 export COUCH_URL='http://admin:pass@localhost:5984/medic'
 ```

-Throughout this document we will be refering to `ddoc`.
+Throughout this document we will be referring to `ddoc`.
 Here we mean the
 currently deployed `_design/medic` ddoc from medic-webapp.

 Default settings values are in `defaults.js`.
 On initial start, and when there